Moebius2107/DataEngProject/README.md

 ![Average skills](/img/skill_average.png)

+We can see that the hackathon with the highest average number of skills is the hackathon named '' with around 20.
+The rest of the hackathons in this capture have around 15 skills.

 Which are the top 10 states (in order) with the most participants in hackatons?

 ![Top 10 States](/img/top_10_states.png)

+We observe a huge difference between the US and all the other countries, showing they are the principal hackathon organizers.

+Also we can see a dominance of North America with USA, Canada and Mexico in the top 4 of this ranking.

 ## 4. What can be improved